-Malcolm was the founding President of of the International Association of Privacy Professionals Australia New Zealand (iappANZ), an affiliate of the International Association of Privacy Professionals (IAPP), and served as a Director until 2016.
-He was also a Director of IAPP from 2007 to 2011 and is an IAPP Certified Information Privacy Professional.
+Malcolm was the founding President of of the International Association of Privacy Professionals Australia New Zealand (iappANZ), an affiliate of the International Association of Privacy Professionals (IAPP).
+He served as a Director of iappANZ until 2016.
+He was a Director of IAPP from 2007 to 2011 and is an IAPP Certified Information Privacy Professional.

 Through IIS, Malcolm has advised a wide range of industry sectors.
 He has also consulted to the Asia-Pacific Economic Cooperation forum (APEC) regularly on implementation of the APEC privacy framework and to the Organisation for Economic Cooperation and Development (OECD).

-Malcolm is a Director of Bellberry Limited, a private not-for-profit company which provides privacy and health ethics advisory services and is a Fellow of the Australian Institute of Company Directors.
+Malcolm is a Director of Bellberry Limited, a private not-for-profit company which provides privacy and health ethics advisory services.
 He is Chair of PRAXIS Australia Ltd, also a private not-for-profit company, established to promote the conduct of ethical research involving human participants.
-He is a member of the NSW Data Analytics Centre Advisory Board.
+Malcolm is a member of the NSW Data Analytics Centre Advisory Board.
+He is also a Fellow of the Australian Institute of Company Directors.

 Between 1996 and 1999, Malcolm was Manager of Government Affairs for AMP Ltd. In the previous 20 years, Malcolm held senior executive positions in the Federal Department of Finance, served as both a superannuation scheme trustee and scheme founder and worked in the Transport and Health portfolios.
 Malcolm has degrees in Chemistry and Economics.